cakephp/docs/en/appendices/new-features-in-cakephp-1-3.rst

 **Inflector**

-You can now globally customize the default transliteration map used in Inflector::slug using Inflector::rules. eg.
-``Inflector::rules('transliteration', array('/å/' => 'aa', '/ø/' => 'oe'))``
+You can now globally customize the default transliteration map used in Inflector::slug using Inflector::rules.
+Example ``Inflector::rules('transliteration', array('/å/' => 'aa', '/ø/' => 'oe'))``

 The Inflector now also internally caches all data passed to it for